|Exclusive MORE MAGAZINES detailed content description, below! *|

 * NOTE: OUR content description is GUARANTEED accurate for THIS magazine.
 Editions are not always the same, even with the same title, cover and issue date.
 This description copyright MOREMAGAZINES.
 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 Standard sized magazine, Approx 8½" X 11".
-COMPLETE and in GOOD condition, some wear.
+COMPLETE and in VERY GOOD condition.
 (See photo)

 A great snapshot of the time, and a terrific Birthday present or Anniversary gift!